 Prefrontal – Amygdala dialogue during learning

-Mechanisms of inhibitory control in the amygdala
+Mechanisms of excitatory and inhibitory control in the amygdala

-Safety learning and cortical reorganization
+Safety learning and neuro-glial communication